Statement of Acknowledgement

 Skip to main content

-• Do not put your baby to bed with a sugary drink in their bottle.
+• Do not put your baby to bed with a bottle of milk or other sugary liquid.

 • Take the bottle away as soon as your baby has finished feeding.